Sleep Apnea Treatment – Ormond Beach, FL

 Many dentists and doctors have spent years treating patients suffering from sleep apnea with a CPAP machine.
 Although effective and beneficial at treating the condition, it is often found to be difficult to use, maneuver, and uncomfortable to wear.
 Don’t forget the bulky hardware and machine that come with the CPAP.

 An alternative method that is much less invasive and more user-friendly is oral appliance therapy.
 These small, compact, and portable devices are easy to wear.
 Designed to look like a mouthguard, you simply slip it into your mouth before you go to sleep.
-The way they are customized to fit your mouth allow these devices to shift your jaw forward to keep your airway open while you sleep.
+The way they are customized to fit your mouth allows these devices to shift your jaw forward to keep your airway open while you sleep.

 Sleep Apnea FAQs